mherwege/openhab2-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 ## Managing a Playback Queue

-There are 2 ways to serve content to a renderer for playback.
+There are multiple ways to serve content to a renderer for playback.

-* Directly provide a URI on the `URI` channel or `playSound` or `playStream` actions:
+* Directly provide a URI on the `URI` channel or through `playSound` or `playStream` actions:

   Playing will start immediately, interrupting currently playing media.
   No metadata for the media is available, therefore will be provided in the media channels for metadata (e.g. `title`, `album`, ...).

 * Content served from one or multiple `upnpserver` servers:

   This is done on the `upnpserver` thing with the `upnprenderer` set the the renderer for playback.
-   The media at any point in time in the `upnpserver browse` option list (result from browse, search or restoring a playlist), will be queued to the `upnprenderer` for playback after the currently playing media.
+  The media at any point in time in the `upnpserver browse` option list (result from browse, search or restoring a playlist), will be queued to the `upnprenderer` for playback.
   Playback does not start automatically if not yet playing.
+  When already playing a queue, the first entry of the new queue will be playing as the next entry.
+  When playing an URI or media provided through an action, playback will immediately switch to the new queue.

   The `upnprenderer` will use that queue until it is replaced by another queue from the same or another `upnpserver`.
   Note that querying the content hierarchy on the `upnpserver` will update the `upnpserver browse` option list each time, and therefore the queue on the `upnprenderer` will be updated each time as long as `upnprenderer` is selected on `upnpserver`.

+* Selecting a favorite or playlist on the renderer.
+  Playback of the favorite or playlist will start immediately.

 When playing from a directly provided URI, at the end of the media, the renderer will try to move to the next entry in a queue previously provided by a server.
 Playing will stop when no such entry is available.